camme/screenshooter/README.md

     screenshooter URL [-t]

 - The URL is mandatory.
-- -t or --timeout is the amount of seconds it should wait until taking the screenshot
+- -t or --timeout is the amount of seconds it should wait until taking the screenshot.
+The default timeout is .5 seconds.

 Future releases will include setting upp the resolution, saving to PDF and some other smart things.